Here we go again.

 Though I’m sure that the local authorities would be open to other suggestions as suitable name changes.

-By another interesting coincidence, the local council’s latest free newspaper delivered to all households leads with the banner heading ‘Take Good Care‘, though this is not a reference to the landscape of the county, but simply it’s residents’ health over colder winter months.
-You can see we are exhorted “to keep well”.
+By another interesting coincidence, the local council’s latest free newspaper delivered to all households leads with the banner heading ‘Take Good Care‘, though this is not a reference to the landscape of the county, but simply its residents’ health over colder winter months.

 Come to think of it, I can’t recall the subject of wind turbines ever getting an official mention in this publication, though I’m probably wrong.